UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ## Defintions

+*Data entity*: A dataset, directory or file.

+*Metadata entity*: A Person, Organization, Project, item of equipment, license or any other *thing* that forms part of the metadata for a DataCrate.

+*DataCrate Microdocument*: a fragment of [RDFa] used to describe a *data entity* *or a metadata entity* such as a person, organization, project or grant.

 *DataCrate Context*: The JSON-LD context which is used for this standard, available [here](./context.json).

-*DataCrate Microdocument*: a fragment of [RDFa] used to describe an entity such as a person, organization, project or grant.

-*DataCrate-Framed JSON-LD": a JSON-LD document with DataCrate metadata, which has been framed using [this JSON-LD frame](./frame.json).
+*DataCrate-Framed JSON-LD*: a JSON-LD document containing DataCrate metadata, which has been framed using [JSON-LD Framing 1.1] and [The DataCrate JSON-LD frame].

+*DataCrate JSON-LD Context*: A JSON-LD context that provides human-readable labels for datacrate metadata.
+These labels are used in CATALOG.json which contains *DataCrate-Framed JSON-LD*.

 ## Conventions